CompAndSave Blog

 3. Proper Printer Placement

-It's also essential to keep your printers in a cool, shaded location.
+Keeping your printers in a cool, shaded location is also essential.
 Exposure to drier and hotter environments may increase the chance of clogged printheads.
-When this happens, you'll have no choice but to clean the printhead, which can lead to unnecessary ink usage.
+When this happens, you’ll have no choice but to clean the printhead, which can lead to unnecessary ink usage.

 4. Manually Clean the Printhead

-Cleaning the printhead manually when you experience clogged printhead issues or dried ink cartridges helps you save a lot of ink.
-Follow the steps in our printhead cleaning guide for more information.
+Cleaning the printhead manually when you experience clogged printhead issues or dried ink cartridges helps save a lot of ink.
+Follow the steps in our printhead cleaning guide for more information on how to do it quickly.

 5. Monitor Ink Usage

-Don't rely solely on the printer's indicator to determine when to replace cartridges.
-Physically check the cartridge itself to assess if it truly needs replacement.
+Don’t rely solely on the printer’s indicator to decide when to replace cartridges.
+Instead, physically check the cartridge to see if it really needs replacement.

 6. Subscription Considerations

-Before you commit to a subscription, take a moment to think about the downsides.
-These drawbacks aren't usually highlighted as much as the benefits.
+Before you commit to a subscription, consider the downsides.
+These drawbacks are usually highlighted less than the benefits.
 To get a better understanding, just check out what people are saying on the internet.

 7. Power Management